Mazensayed91/Algorithms-I-Coursera-Princeton/Percolation/README.md

 The main() method takes two command-line arguments n and T, performs T independent computational experiments on an n-by-n grid, and prints the sample mean, sample standard deviation, and the 95% confidence interval for the percolation threshold.

 ## Ex:
-java-algs4 PercolationStats 200 100 (command)
+java PercolationStats 200 100 (command)

 outputs:
 mean                    = 0.5929934999999997